-Clock machine has a strong surface on which the beta steel tape can be firmly installed.
-However, KLAPiT uses super strong NED magnet between the Beta steel tape on the clock and the Alpha steel tape on the wall.
-The magnetic field affects the steel parts of the clock machine, causing the clock to stop.
-Therefore, it is not advised to use the beta steel tape on the machine.
+The clock’s machine has a firm surface on which the beta steel tape can be firmly installed.
+However, KLAPiT uses a super-strong NED magnet between the Beta steel tape on the clock and the Alpha steel tape on the wall.
+The magnetic field affects the steel parts of the device, causing the clock to stop.
+Therefore, it is not advised to use the beta steel tape on the clock’s machine.

 My clock has a steel frame that can directly attach to the NED magnet.
 Do I still have to use beta steel tape on the steel frame?

-Usually, the metal frames are coated with normal paints to give them a smooth finish.
+Usually, the metal frames are coated with ordinary paints to give them a smooth finish.
 These paints have weak friction causing the magnet on the metal surface of the clock.
-In KLAPiT we use special coating material on the steel tapes that enhances friction and stops the NED magnet to slide freely.
-Therefore, we recommend that you should fix the beta steel tape on the clock frame, even if it is made of steel.
+In KLAPiT, we use unique coating material on the steel tapes that enhances friction and stops the NED magnet from sliding freely.
+Therefore, we recommend that you fix the beta steel tape on the clock frame, even if made of steel.